apache/parquet-format/LogicalTypes.md

 1. If the repeated field is not a group, then its type is the element type and elements are required.
 2. If the repeated field is a group with multiple fields, then its type is the element type and elements are required.
+To be clear, if the group does not have annotation, the element type resolves to a multi-field Tuple.
+If the group is `LIST`-annotated or `MAP`-annotated, it should resolve to List or Map type, respectively.
-3. If the repeated field is a group with one field and is named either `array` or uses the `LIST`-annotated group's name with `_tuple` appended then the repeated type is the element type and elements are required.
+3. If the repeated field is a group (without annotation) with one `required` or `optional` field, and is named either `array` or uses the `LIST`-annotated group's name with `_tuple` appended, then the repeated type (a single-field Tuple type) is the element type and elements are required.
 4. Otherwise, the repeated field's type is the element type with the repeated field's repetition.